Isis

 Goddess of the Earth, Moon and birth.

-Wife of Osiris, who was god of renewed life.
+Wife of Osiris, the god of renewed life.

-Isis was a principal deity throughout Egyptian mythology and adopted by the Greeks to whom she represented many qualities in their own goddesses.
+Isis was a principal deity throughout Egyptian mythology and adopted by the Greeks for representing many qualities in their own goddesses.
 She was also a teacher of spinning, weaving, healing, and many other arts.

-When the chief god, Ra, became old, lsls tricked him into telling her his secret name through which he held his power.
+When the chief god, Ra, became old lsis tricked him into telling her his secret name through which he held his power.
 She fashioned a snake which bit the ageing Ra so badly none of the gods were able to help him.
 Knowing the nature of the venom, Isis offered to cure him in return for the knowledge of his secret name.

-Despite this, lsls was principally worshipped as a mother goddess and, with her sister Nephthys, their outstretched wings encompass and protected the dead inside their coffin lids and tombs.
+Despite this, lsis was principally worshipped as a mother goddess and, with her sister Nephthys, their outstretched wings encompassed and protected the dead inside their coffin lids and tombs.

-After Osiris was murdered by Seth, their evil brother, and his a dismembered remains scattered, Isis gathers them up and, with the aid of Anubis, Nephthys, Thoth and many spells, restores Osiris sufficiently for him to father Horus.
+After Osiris was murdered by Seth, their evil brother, and his dismembered remains scattered, Isis gathered them up and with many spells, the help of Anubis, Nephthys and Thoth, restored Osiris sufficiently for him to father Horus.

 back to cover